Religion in Utopia.

 Textauszug/Browse content (PDF)

-The present collection brings together some of the papers presented at the international congress Religión en Utopía (Religion in Utopia), held in 2010 at the Universidad Carlos III in Madrid, under the auspices of the Instituto de Estudios Clásicos sobre la Sociedad y la Política "Lucio Anneo Séneca" and Seminario de poética del Renacimiento of the Universidad Autónoma de Barcelona.
+The present collection brings together some of the papers presented at the international congress Religión en Utopía (Religion in Utopia), held at the Universidad Carlos III in Madrid, under the auspices of the Instituto de Estudios Clásicos sobre la Sociedad y la Política "Lucio Anneo Séneca" and Seminario de poética del Renacimiento of the Universidad Autónoma de Barcelona.
 The aim of the conference was to analyse religion in Utopia, a topic that cannot be avoided when interpreting the genre, as well as the subject of countless controversies.

 The studies included in this volume examine different aspects of religion in pre-Enlightenment Utopia, reflecting the breadth and thematic richness of the religious question in utopian space.